-A specialist in white collar crime, civil and criminal asset forfeiture, civil and public law proceedings regarding the criminal process.
-Ranked as a star Individual in Chambers and Partners in the fields of POCA work and asset forfeiture (all circuits) and ranked as a Tier 1 leading individual in the Legal 500 in the field of POCA and asset forfeiture (London Bar).
-He is also ranked in Who's Who at the UK Bar in the field of asset recovery work.
+Andrew is ranked as a star Individual in Chambers and Partners in the fields of POCA work and asset forfeiture (all circuits) and also ranked in Chambers and Partners in financial crime.
+He is ranked in the Legal 500 as a Tier 1 leading individual in the field of POCA and asset forfeiture (London Bar).
+Andrew is recognised in Who's Who Legal at the UK Bar in the field of asset recovery work.

 ‘Excellent at proceeds of crime because of his knowledge of the area.’